After Kidney Transplant Care

 - Improve blood flow to the new kidney

 - Protect against kidney rejection

 - Stop stomach ulcers

-Detailed Patient & Family EducationAs your child recovers from kidney transplantation, your transplant coordinator will teach your family how to care for him or her at home.
+Detailed Patient and Family EducationAs your child recovers from kidney transplantation, your transplant coordinator will teach your family how to care for him or her at home.
 You’ll learn about the importance of:

 - Attending appointments for follow-up health checks

 - Identifying signs of infection or rejection

 Your child will continue to see the transplant care team after going home from the hospital.
 Attend follow-up appointments twice a week for the first month at the Pediatric Transplant Clinic.
 Your child’s doctor will do follow-up testing and lab work to ensure the kidney is working properly.
 Gradually, the time between your clinic visits will spread out.

 If you are far from San Antonio, check with your transplant team to see if you can take your child to follow-up appointments at one of our transplant outreach clinics closer to your home.
 We have easy-access clinics in the South Texas cities of Austin, Corpus Christi, El Paso, Laredo and New Braunfels.